 Metabolic Processes and Magnesium

 Magnesium plays a role in the metabolism and directly affects sugar and insulin processing.
 Poor levels of magnesium are often found in people with type 2 diabetes, especially those who are overweight.
 A meta-analysis published in a 2013 issue of the Journal of Nutrition concluded that people with higher magnesium intakes usually have lower fasting glucose, or blood sugar, levels and insulin.
 High blood sugar and insulin tend to affect weight gain.
-So, if you have adequate magnesium levels, you may be better able to manage an overweight or obese status.
+So, if you have adequate magnesium levels, you may be better able to manage overweight or obesity.

 Weight Gain Strategies